khofstadter/enhancingaudiodescription.com/_posts/2023-01-04-mysight-york-workshop-day-2.md

 Then, after asking participants to divide into four groups, we gave each group a microphone and some accessories to experiment with.
 Groups were encouraged to either record a short interview, an interesting ambient sound with an introduction and an outro, a presentation from a prepared script or a sound walk.

 We all returned to the theatre about an hour later to listen to each other’s recordings.
 The one I also engaged with can be listened to with the web-audio player below.
+The transcription of this recording can be found at end of this post.

 <iframe title="Roving Reporters Training Example" width="100%" height="20" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1427828215&color=%23ff5500&amp;color=daa95f&amp;inverse=false&amp;auto_false=true&amp;show_user=true"></iframe>